Gerald Vizenor: Early life

 Gerald Vizenor was born to a mother who was Swedish-American and a father who was Anishinaabe.
 When he was less than two years old, his father was murdered in a homicide that was never solved.
 He was raised by his mother and paternal Anishinaabe grandmother, along with a succession of paternal uncles, in Minneapolis and on the White Earth Reservation.
 His mother's partner acted as his informal stepfather and primary caregiver.
 Following that man's death in 1950, Vizenor lied about his age and at 15 entered the Minnesota National Guard.

 Honorably discharged before his unit went to Korea, Vizenor joined the army two years later.
-He served with occupation forces in Japan, as that nation was still struggling to recover from the vast destruction of the nuclear attacks that ended World War II.
+He served with occupation forces in Japan, with that nation was still struggling to recover from the vast destruction of the nuclear attacks that ended World War II.
 During this period, he began to learn about the Japanese poetic form of haiku.
 Later he wrote Hiroshima Bugi (2004), what he called his "kabuki novel."

 Returning to the United States in 1953, Vizenor took advantage of G.I.
 Bill funding to complete his undergraduate degree at New York University.
 He followed this with postgraduate study at Harvard University and the University of Minnesota, where he also undertook graduate teaching.
 After returning to Minnesota, he married and had a son.

 Activism

 After teaching at the university, between 1964 and 1968, Vizenor worked as a community advocate.
-During this time he served as director of the American Indian Employment and Guidance Center in Minneapolis, Minnesota, which brought him into close contact with numerous Native Americans from reservations.
+During this time, he served as director of the American Indian Employment and Guidance Center in Minneapolis, Minnesota, which brought him into close contact with numerous Native Americans from reservations.
 Many found it difficult to live in the city, and struggled against white racism and cheap alcohol.

 This period is the subject of his short-story collection Wordarrows: Whites and Indians in the New Fur Trade, some of which was inspired by his experiences.
 His work with homeless and poor Natives may have been the reason Vizenor looked askance at the emerging American Indian Movement (AIM), seeing radical leaders such as Dennis Banks and Clyde Bellecourt as being more concerned with personal publicity than the "real" problems faced by American Indians.

-Vizenor began working as a staff reporter on the Minneapolis Tribune, quickly rising to become an editorial contributor.
-He investigated the case of Thomas James White Hawk, convicted of murder.
-Vizenor's perspective allowed him to raise difficult questions about the nature of justice in a society dealing with colonized peoples.
+Vizenor began working as a staff reporter for the Minneapolis Tribune, quickly rising to become an editorial contributor.
+He investigated the case of Thomas James White Hawk, convicted of a 1967 Vermillion, South Dakota murder and sentenced to death.
+Vizenor's writings on the case explored the nature of justice in a society dealing with colonized peoples.
 His work was credited with enabling White Hawk to have his death sentence commuted.

 During this period Vizenor coined the phrase "cultural schizophrenia" to describe the state of mind of many Natives, who he considered torn between Native and White cultures.
 His investigative journalism into American Indian activists revealed drug dealing, personal failings, and failures of leadership among some of the movement's leaders.
 As a consequence of his articles, he was personally threatened.